COVID-19 Vaccine Paves The Path For Welltower's Stock To Return To All-Time Highs (NYSE:WELL)

 Introduction

-Welltower (WELL) is one of the largest REITs in the United States, but is often overlooked by investors due to the complexity with its medical portfolio.
+Welltower is one of the largest REITs in the United States but is often overlooked by investors due to the complexity of its medical portfolio.
 At a high level, Welltower is positioned to benefit from the aging population in the United States (and abroad).
 Specifically, the population of 85+ year-olds is expected to grow at a rapid rate over the next 20 years and tends to be the segment that spends the most on health care costs.
 For this demographic trend alone, Welltower deserves serious consideration as a core holding in a portfolio.

 Projected Growth Rates for the Senior Population